Fail-Proof Shrimp / Prawn Biryani

 Shrimp vs. prawns – what’s the difference?

-Shrimp and prawns are not the same.
-They are actually different species.
-Don’t believe me?
-Here’s an infographic that explains it well.
-But since they taste the same, it is often used interchangeably so go ahead and substitute one for the other depending on what’s locally available.
+But since they taste the same, they are often used interchangeably, so go ahead and substitute one for the other depending on what’s locally available.

 Shrimp Biryani served in a white bowl